The World’s Best HTML Template

 4. Content

-Regarding this post’s title: I’ve never been shy, and almost everything I do relates to the way I learn.
+Regarding this post’s title: I’ve never been shy, and this represents how I learn.

 Update (May 4, 2008)